hartwigmedical/actin/clinical/README.md

 ## Clinical Datamodel

-Every sample, uniquely defined by their sample ID, has a clinical record with the following data:
+Every patient, uniquely defined by their patient ID, has a clinical record with the following data:

 1 patient details